Is Jaywalking Illegal In Los Angeles?

 The 2022 amendments have several implications for pedestrians and drivers.
 While legislation gives pedestrians greater freedom, it also places a higher responsibility on them to evaluate safe crossing conditions.
 The law permits jaywalking, provided a “reasonably careful person” identifies no immediate danger to others or themselves when crossing.
 This subjectivity can be tricky, as each pedestrian may gauge road conditions differently.

-Regardless, the reform calls for pedestrians to practice due care when intending to jaywalk.
+Regardless, the reform calls for pedestrians to exercise due care when intending to jaywalk.
 For drivers, this means being more alert if a pedestrian suddenly dashes in front of your vehicle.
 Unlike in Hollywood movie sets, a simple retake cannot undo the real consequences of accidents.

 Situations Where A Jaywalking Pedestrian May Receive A Ticket